robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

    |                       |                  | With `library listeners`_ called when the library goes out         |
    |                       |                  | of scope.                                                          |
    +-----------------------+------------------+--------------------------------------------------------------------+

+.. note:: Methods related to keywords and control structures are new in
+          Robot Framework 7.0.

+.. note:: Methods related to library, resource file and variable file imports
+          are new in Robot Framework 7.1.

 .. note:: Prior to Robot Framework 7.0, paths passed to result file related listener
           version 3 methods were strings.